Belie06Loryn/One_-_Pitch/README.md

 - user should be able to comment on the different pitches.
 - user should be able to submit a pitch in any category.

+## Known bugs
+No known errors if found drop a message on my profile

+## Technologies used

+Languages I have used:
+- Python 3.6
+- HTML
+- Bootstrap
+- Flask

+Tools that I have used:

+- Visual Studio Code as a text editor.
+- GitHub for hosting my project and keep it safe.
+- Heroku for Diploying a project

+## Live Demo

+The web app can be accessed from the following link []()